Dinosaur (Disney's Animal Kingdom)

-Dinosaur (stylized in all caps) is a dark ride EMV attraction at Disney's Animal Kingdom in Walt Disney World, Lake Buena Vista, Florida.
-The ride features a turbulent journey through the late Cretaceous period, featuring prehistoric scenes populated with dinosaur audio-animatronics.
-Originally named Countdown to Extinction when the park opened on April 22, 1998, the ride's name was changed to Dinosaur in 2000 to promote Disney Animation's feature film of the same name, while it is revealed that the attraction had become part of Dino Institute.
-However, the two dinosaurs most prominently featured in the ride have always been an Iguanodon and Carnotaurus, which were both featured in the film.
-Scenes from the movie also appear in the pre-show, to help the guests identify the Iguanodon as the film's protagonist, Aladar.
+Dinosaur (stylized in all caps as DINOSAUR) was a dark ride EMV attraction at Disney's Animal Kingdom at the Walt Disney World Resort in Bay Lake, Florida.
+The ride featured a turbulent journey through the late Cretaceous period, featuring prehistoric scenes populated with dinosaur audio-animatronics.
+Originally named Countdown to Extinction when the park opened on April 22, 1998, the ride was re-named to Dinosaur in 2000 to promote Disney Animation's feature film of the same name.
+In the attraction, the two prominently featured dinosaurs were the Iguanodon and Carnotaurus, which were also featured in the film.
+Scenes from the movie also appeared in the pre-show.

-In August 2024, it was announced at the D23 fan event that the area that the ride is located in, Dinoland U.S.A., will be replaced with a new land called Tropical Americas, which is expected to open in Fall 2027, with an Indiana Jones attraction replacing Dinosaur.
-In September 2025, it was announced that Dinosaur will close on February 2, 2026.
+In August 2024, it was announced at the D23 fan event that the area that Dinosaur and the land the attraction was located in, DinoLand U.S.A., will be replaced with a new land called Tropical Americas, which is scheduled to open in 2027, with an Indiana Jones attraction replacing Dinosaur.
+Dinosaur closed on February 2, 2026.
+In August 2026, two years after the announcement, the name of the Indiana Jones attraction that would replace Dinosaur was revealed to be Indiana Jones and the Myth of the Jade Serpent.